Five years ago today I was at a memorial. Another suicide. Our third doctor in 18 months.

 We lose way more men than women.
-For every woman who dies by suicide in medicine, we lose seven men.
-(For any men who are suffering, please reach out.
-You are welcome to attend our retreat.)
+For every woman who dies by suicide in medicine, we lose four men. (amended 3/7/19)

 Suicide methods vary by region and gender.
 Women prefer to overdose and men choose firearms.
 Gunshot wounds prevail out West.
 Jumping is popular in New York City.
 In India doctors are found hanging from ceiling fans.

 Male anesthesiologists are at highest risk.
 Most die by overdose.
 Many are found dead in hospital call rooms.

 Lots of doctors die in hospitals.
 Doctors jump from hospital windows or rooftops.
 They shoot or stab themselves in hospital parking lots.
 They’re found hanging in hospital chapels.
 Physicians often choose to die where they’ve been wounded.

 “Happy” doctors die by suicide.
 Many doctors who die by suicide are the happiest most well-adjusted people on the outside.
 Just back from Disneyland, just bought tickets for a family cruise, just gave a thumbs up to the team after a successful surgery—and hours later they shoot themselves in the head.
 Doctors are masters of disguise.
 Even fun-loving happy docs who crack jokes and make patients smile all day may be suffering in silence.
 We are all at risk.